supriya-s-jadhav/AWS-Certifications/1.AWS Cloud Practitioner/ReadMe.md

 AWS Certified Cloud Practitioner Exam is the easiest exam to pass for anyone with no prior cloud experience.
 I would highly recommend anyone who are on the journey of AWS certification to start with this basic certification and it also helps in boosting the confidence.
 I wish everyone all the best !!

-# My experience in passing AWS Certified Cloud Practitioner
+# My experience in passing AWS Certified Cloud Practitioner 2020

 Time length to prepare for the exam: 3 Weeks

 AWS Experience I have: Less than 6 months

-AWS Exam details: Passed AWS Certified Cloud Practitioner 2020
+AWS Exam result (Pass/Fail): PASS

 Exam Experience: Exam topics covered in cloud practitioner exam: